You can check where it's exactly located here .

 It goes up to 3008 metres and, surprisingly, it's not that difficult.
 I simply loved it!

 The simplest and quickest way to get to Ivano Dibona klettersteig is to use cable cars.
-Such mountain lifts are also pricey in Italy - return ticket for an adult costs 23 EUR.
+Such mountain lifts are, unfortunately, pricey in Italy - return ticket for an adult costs 23 EUR.

-The first cable car starts from Cortina d'Ampezzo, near Passo Tre Croci.
+The first cable car starts from Cortina d'Ampezzo , near Passo Tre Croci (check on the map here ).
 It quickly gets you to Rifugio Son Forca (2215 metres).

 Then, you need to take the cable car leading to Forcella de Staunies, located next to Rifugio Lorenzi on whopping 2918 metres.